nathanleclaire/docker-machine-driver-dind/README.md

 # Usage

 To build and install, make sure you have a Go 1.6 environment and Docker Machine greater than or equal to 0.5.1.
+Currently, a `godep restore` is also needed if the deps do not resolve correctly for you.

 Then, just run:

 ```
 $ make && make install